 Figure 8.7.
-A hand-sketched profile of the west wall of Unit 3.
-A properly drafted profile will be included in the final report.
+Profile of the west wall of Unit 3.
+Drawn by Ariel Terpstra.

 The objective for Level 0 was to document the unit at the beginning of the excavation and to clear the level of grass, check for surface features, and prepare the unit for excavating the subsequent levels.
 The beginning elevations (cm) were as follows: NE 2, SE 8.5, SW 3.5, NW 6.5, Center 5.
 The unit had a significant downward slope toward the shed/chicken coop (southeast).
 The site had an active ground surface and an un-manicured lawn so the first thing that was done to the level was to clear it of the grass.
 There was a great deal of overgrowth in the area.
 No artifacts were observed on the surface.
 The datum stake was reused from Unit 2.